-The numbers and weight of northern shrimp caught per set during each survey are displayed with the temperature contours in Fig. 8 and 9 for the spring surveys and in Fig. 10 and 11 for the fall surveys as expanding symbols.
+The numbers and weight of northern shimp caught per set during each survey are displayed with the temperature contours in Fig. 10 and 11 for the spring surveys and in Fig. 12 and 13 for the fall surveys as expanding symbols.
 The size of the circle is proportional to the magnitude of the catch or weight in each set.
-The majority of fishing sets in the shallow regions (water depths <100 m) of southern 3L and most of 3NO show either zero catches or very low numbers.
+The majority of fishing sets in the shallow regions (water depths <100 m) of southern Div.
+3L and most of Div.
+3NO show either zero catches or very low numbers.
 During the spring surveys most of the large catches were found in the warmer water along the slopes of Div.
 3LN with very low catches in Div.
-3O (Fig. 8).
-During the fall surveys, again large catches occurred along the outer areas and slopes of the Grand Bank, however as described above, larger catches were more widely distributed in Div.
-3L, including the inshore areas of the bays along the east coast of Newfoundland (Fig. 10).
+3O (Fig. 10).
+During the fall surveys, again large catches occurred along the outer areas and slopes of the Grand B ank, however as described above, larger catches were more widely distributed in Div.
+3L, including the inshore areas of the bays along the east coast of Newfoundland (Fig. 12).
 It appears that during the fall, shrimp were caught in all available temperatures in Div.
-3L, although in much lower numbers in the cold-intermediate-layer (CIL $<0^{\circ}$ C) water of Div.
+3L, although in much lower numbers in the cold-interm ediate-layer (CIL <0°C) water of Div.
 3L.
-Shrimp catches were mostly zero in all surveys both spring and fall in the swallow waters (<100 m) of the southeast Grand B ank where temperatures generally range from 2° - 7° C. There were also many zero catches observed in the deepest sets (>1000 m) along the edges of the Grand B ank during the fall surveys in water with temperatures $>3.5^{\circ}$ C. In general, as catch rates and the total biomass of shrimp increased during the most recent years of the surveys there were more non-zero catches occurring in most areas, particularly in Div.
+Shrimp catches were mostly zero in all surveys both spring and fall in the shallow waters (<100 m) of the southeast Grand B ank where temperatures generally range from 2°-7°C. There were also many zero catches observed in the deepest sets (>1000 m) along the edges of the Grand Bank during the fall surveys in water with temperatures >3.5°C. In general, as catch rates and the total biomass of shrimp increased during the most recent years of the surveys there were more non-zero catches occurring in most areas, particularly in Div.
 3L during the fall.